Background Studies and Ministry Tools Resource List

 In 1984, this report was presented to the Presbyterian Church of Canada about the role of children in the community of faith.
 The issues are outlined for congregations exploring the questions, and this is a resource to be used by congregations who have already invited children to the Lord’s table.

 “Deep-in-the-Bones Belonging,” Syd Hielema, The Banner, June 2007, pp. 18-20

-In this article the CRCNA Faith Formation specialist adds momentum to the discussion in the church to think about the relationship of our children and youth to the church of Jesus Christ.
+This article adds momentum to the discussion in the church to think about the relationship of our children and youth to the church of Jesus Christ.